bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 Actually special because they can be iterated through the find or manipulate data. has a bunch of built in methods. forEach.
 Map length pop push.

-##H2What is closure?
+## What is closure?
 Can you code out a quick example of a closure?

 Closure is a local variable created through a function and scope.
 ```